 Local representation is not required at this time.
 SUBTEL has labeling requirements that may apply depending on the type of equipment.

 Chile has restrictions on maximum radiated power output depending on the frequency and use of the equipment.
 Some exceptions may be granted based on new test reports issued by a certified laboratory.
-LARCG advise you of the requirements that apply to your equipment in Chile.
+LARCG will advise you of the requirements that apply to your equipment in Chile.

 Some Products Requiring SUBTEL Approval: